richardtape/kupukupu/dev-docs/current-state.md

     - Implement debugging helpers

 2. Keyboard Shortcuts Enhancements

     - Add shortcuts for upcoming features (Today, Profile)
     - Add visual feedback when shortcuts are triggered
     - Consider adding a search feature to help documentation
     - Add support for custom shortcuts beyond predefined actions
+    - Add ability to open feed items in external browser
+    - Add shortcuts for marking items as read/unread/starred/unstarred

+3. Add a tooltip system

+    - Implement as a question mark icon that when hovered (or tapped on mobile) displays a tooltip
+    - Tooltips should be modal and not interfere with the main content
+    - Must be accessible
+    - Must be themeable

+4. Feed Management Enhancements
+    - Add customizable feed fetch frequency
+    - Implement content filtering and search functionality
+    - Add bookmarking/starring of feed items
+    - Add "Mark all as read" functionality
+    - Add expanded storage quota for desktop environment
+    - Add ability to mark posts as unread manually
+    - Implement feed URL discovery from website URLs
+    - Add feed validation before adding new feeds

 ## Build Processes